Tour Tuesday

 Dates:

-Join Stacey, the CSU Campus Energy Coordinator on a green walking tour of Main Campus.
+Join Stacey, the CSU Campus Energy Coordinator, on a green walking tour of Main Campus.
 Let’s walk and talk and explore a few of the things that enable and support sustainability action and practices here at CSU.
 Sustainability at CSU is a team sport.
-We’ll explore and discuss the things you may or may not see that help CSU achieve its sustainability goals; the role students, faculty, staff, alumni, and friends play.
+We will explore and discuss the things you may or may not see that help CSU achieve its sustainability goals; the role students, faculty, staff, alumni, and friends play.
 Every one of us makes a difference!

 Dates: